Tinkerforge/doc/en/source/Hardware/Bricklets/Motion_Detector.rst

 .. note::

- The Motion Detector Bricklet is discontinued.
-We are selling our remaining stock.
+ The Motion Detector Bricklet is discontinued and is no longer sold.
 The :ref:`Motion Detector Bricklet 2.0 <motion_detector_v2_bricklet>` is the recommended replacement.